Brown-Headed Spider Monkey, Ateles fusciceps

 Geographic Distribution and Habitat

-The brown-headed spider monkey (Ateles fusciceps), also known as the black-headed spider monkey, is native to the South American countries of Colombia, Ecuador, and Panama.
+The brown-headed spider monkey (Ateles fusciceps), also known as the black-headed spider monkey, is native to the Latin American countries of Colombia, Ecuador, and Panama.
 They live in humid tropical and subtropical forests up to an elevation of 8,200 feet (2,500 m) above sea level or in lowland tropical rainforests.
 In some places, they may live in the edges of forests near agricultural areas.
 They occupy the largest range of forest habitats of any of the Colombian spider monkeys.

 There are two subspecies of brown-headed spider monkeys: A. fusciceps fusciceps, which uses the common name “brown-headed spider monkey,” and A. fusciceps rufiventris, which goes by the common name “Colombian spider monkey.”
 The brown-headed spider monkey subspecies is limited to northwestern Ecuador and possibly parts of southern Colombia.
 Colombian spider monkeys range from western Colombia to eastern Panama.
 Some authorities do not recognize brown-headed spider monkeys as a distinct species, rather considering them a subspecies of Geoffroy’s spider monkey (Ateles geoffroyi).